confluentinc/examples/ccloud/docs/index.rst

    .. sourcecode:: bash

-        # Replicator's consumer points to the local cluster
+        # KSQL bootstrap servers point to Confluent Cloud
         $ cat `confluent current`/ksql-server/ksql-server-ccloud.properties

-2. The KSQL server that is connect to Confluent Cloud is listening on port 8089.
+2. The KSQL server that is connected to Confluent Cloud is listening on port 8089 for KSQL CLI connections.
 You have two options for interfacing with KSQL:

    (a) Run KSQL CLI to get to the KSQL CLI prompt.